-As stated in Section 2, the Standard Market Design (SMD) proposes that RTO's are given the responsibility for monitoring market power and implementing mitigation measures when it is found to exist.
+All RTO's that have been approved by FERC have been given the responsibility for monitoring market power and implementing mitigation measures when it is found to exist.
 Monitoring will include close daily monitoring of the day ahead and real-time markets as well as tracking of transmission transactions.
-The Final Rule would specify how often reports must be prepared.
 At least annual reports on the status of market power in the region will be prepared for FERC, the regional state committee and other appropriate state regulatory authorities.